Published: 1 March 2017

 But, if you are modeling cars, or highly reflective surfaces, it might be a good idea to at least check your 3D models with this:

 Now this map which you can download here HDRI / DDS Cubemap is something I quickly made in HDR light Studio, it's colorful instead of the standard white and black so that I could better recognize the individual bands.

-This feature is available in all major 3D Packages, how you do it might change with each version, but basically a quick google of "displaying reflections in viewport" for your specific software can get you the way to do it.
+This feature to view reflection and environment maps in the viewport is available in all major 3D Packages, how you do it might change with each version but basically a quick web search of "displaying reflections in viewport" for your specific software can get you the way to do it.

 when you use the flow check reflection map I provided you should see something like that"